Chaturmukham Mudra: cultivate the ability to center yourself in contentment so you can embrace positive perspectives no matter what

-Chaturmukham Mudra: cultivate contentment so you can stay centered in the truth of who you are despite what is happening around you
+You can stay centered in the truth of who you are, no matter what is happening around you.

-The beautiful sankrit yoga word, santosha, means contentment.
+The beautiful Sanskrit yoga word, santosha, means contentment.
 It refers to the ability to remain centered within the truth of who you are despite what is happening around you.

 Cultivate santosha for yourself with this mudra and these tools to support its intention!